Q. When does the Algebra I requirement actually go into effect?

 Q. If a student is in an integrated pathway (Math I, Math II, and Math III), what course fulfills the Algebra I graduation requirement?

 A. The requirement is that the course “meet or exceed the rigor of the content standards for Algebra I, as adopted by the SBE pursuant to Section 60605.”
 Section 60605 refers to the Mathematics content standards of 1997.
-The Lead Educational Agency (LEA) determines what course(s) fulfill the requirement based on the above language.
+The LEA determines what course(s) fulfill the requirement based on the above language.
 The intent of the law is for students to complete a full course of Algebra I, whether it spans over one or more courses.